Miiha/composable-user-notifications/README.md

 Check out the Example demo to see how [ComposableUserNotifications](./Examples/Example) can be used.

 ## Basic usage
-To hanlde incomming user notification you can observe the `UNUserNotificationCenterDelegate` actions `UserNotificationClient.Action` of the `UserNotificationClient.delegate` effect.
+To handle incoming user notification you can observe the `UNUserNotificationCenterDelegate` actions `UserNotificationClient.Action` of the `UserNotificationClient.delegate` effect.

 ```swift
 import ComposableUserNotifications